Newhouse0303/Java_exercise__3/README.md

 be distributed to different interfaces to add flexibility for prospective, more complex stuff.
 This way the Shape subclasses would mainly hold data, implement suitable interfaces and override the methods accordingly.

-I would also pay more attention to the separation of concerns for example on line 47 in the `Calculator` prints the result when that is clearly the business of the user interface and keeping the tasks neatly in suitable classes.
-The same goes for encapsulation to which I paid zero attention.
+I would also pay more attention to the separation of concerns for example on line 47 in the `Calculator` prints the result when that is clearly the business of the user interface.
+Also the `record Point(int x, int y) {}` is alone on the top level where it should be declared within a class, maybe in `userInterface`where it is used.